-Yes, the Shure AONIC 50 are my favorite noise cancelling headphones yet.
-The headset merits its ~$400 price: sound quality is stellar right out of the gate and ANC performance is tough to beat.
-The Shure AONIC 50 is sure to serve you well for years to come and makes a strong case for viewing expensive headphones as an investment.
+Yes, the Shure AONIC 50 is worth getting and is my favorite pair of noise canceling headphones.
+The headset merits its price: sound quality is stellar right out of the gate, while comfort and build quality are great too.
+The Shure AONIC 50 will surely serve you well for years and makes a strong case for viewing expensive headphones as an investment.

 The headphones slide forward a bit when looking down, but the effect is minimal.
 The headband material creates enough friction that it’s unlikely to slide completely forward and down toward the forehead.

-Since the Shure Aonic 50 ear cups are more spaced apart than the Bose Noise Cancelling Headphones 700 ear cups, the clamping force should be lessened.
-What’s comfortable for one listener may not be comfortable for another, though, as you could run into other issues with the Shure headset; for instance, Shure’s headphones are 80g heavier than Bose’s.
-This could create discomfort for some listeners, even though it didn't for Lily.
+Since the Shure AONIC 50 ear cups are more spaced apart than the Bose Noise Canceling Headphones 700 ear cups, the clamping force should be lessened.
+What’s comfortable for one listener may not be comfortable for another, though, as you could run into other issues with the Shure headset.
+For instance, Shure’s headset is 80g heavier than Bose’s.
+This could create discomfort for some listeners, even though it doesn’t for Lily.

 Yes!
-Lily here, and I found the Shure Aonic 50 extremely comfortable during long listening sessions whether I was wearing glasses or contacts.
+Lily here, and I find the AONIC 50 extremely comfortable during long listening sessions whether I wear glasses or contacts.
 The headband does a great job of evenly distributing weight across the top of the head while the sliding adjustment mechanism is suitable for small and large heads.
 The memory foam ear cups also do a great job of mitigating any potential pain points.

-Extremely low sub-bass frequencies (20Hz) are quieter with the Shure Aonic 50 compared to the Sony WH-1000XM3 and Bose Noise Cancelling Headphones 700.
+Extremely low sub-bass frequencies (20Hz) are quieter with the Shure AONIC 50 compared to the Sony WH-1000XM3 and Bose Noise Canceling Headphones 700.
 That said, it’s unlikely you can perceive a 20Hz frequency among instrumental din as hearing degrades over time.
-If you want, feel free to test your hearing here: we include a 20Hz audio sample.
+If you want, feel free to test your hearing here.
+We include a 20Hz audio sample.